Year 9 students are based on the other side of Bowman Court, where we promote the sense of a separate campus and learning environment.

-Continuing the integrated approach to learning, teams of students and staff work together to learn more about themselves and about ‘who they are’ as learners.
+Pathways extends our integrated approach to learning, where teams comprising students and staff work together to learn more about themselves and ‘who they are’ as learners.
 It is our firm belief that your child must know who they are in order to grow as a learner.
-At Catholic College Wodonga we successfully provide a bridge from the junior to the senior school.

 The RITE Journey

-This internationally recognised program is where classes are split according to gender, allows for more substantial self-development.
+This internationally recognised program is one of the Semester long units offered in Year 9 – 10.
+Classes are split according to gender, allows for more substantial self-development.
 It generates bonds between peers and staff that are necessary for academic and personal success in the future.
 The program culminates in a camp – an experience where personal growth and an awareness of our place in the world is highlighted – and students are challenged to be the best they can be.

 We encourage you to discover out more about The RITE Journey approach.